 Pic by: Oh-Barcelona.com

-Going down Passeig de Gràcia you will arrive to Plaça Catalunya, one of the most central and christmassy spots full of activities specially thought for families with children.
-In this square you will find a market for products of proximity and solidarity economy.
-Right next to it, there is El Corte Inglés shopping centre, which every year prepares a special Christmas illumination on its façade.
-If you have time do not hesitate to go up to the cafeteria of the building, from where you can admire from a different perspective all the Christmas decorations of the streets.
+Going down Paseo de Gracia you will arrive at Plaça Catalunya, one of the most festive places in the city centre, full of activities specially designed for families with children.
+The square is the scene every year of activities more focused on the youngest of the house.
+Last year we were able to enjoy The City of Smiles.
+What will they surprise us with this year?
+The square is also the setting for the Responsible Consumption and Social and Solidarity Economy Fair.
+Just next to it is the El Corte Inglés shopping centre, which each year prepares a special lighting on its façade.
+If you go with time do not hesitate to go up to the cafeteria of the building, from where you can admire in a different way all the decoration of the streets thanks to its views.

-Other glamorous areas to enjoy a day of shopping in Barcelona are Diagonal Avenue and Pedralbes, where you will find shopping centres and several establishments with the best designs and exclusive accessories.
+Other more glamorous areas to enjoy a day of shopping in Barcelona are Avenida Diagonal and Pedralbes, where in addition to shopping centers you will also find a wide variety of establishments with the best designs and very exclusive accessories..

 Where to celebrate New Year's Eve in Barcelona

-The end of the year is one of those celebrations on which there is nothing written: there are those who prefer a small and private celebration, some who prefer to party, or even those who eat sweets instead of grapes.
-Despite all this, it's still one of the most special nights of the year...
-In Barcelona, apart from the classic nightclub parties until dawn, you will also find a countdown to midnight on the street on December 31.
-This special New Year's Eve in Barcelona takes place in Plaza España, very close to our hotel, where the Barcelona City Council organizes the Magic Fountain of Montjuïc show along with other projections.
-When the time comes, people eat their twelve grapes of luck as the clock strikes midnight (a tradition), uncork bottles of “cava” (Catalan champagne) and enjoy the fireworks.
+What about the end of the year?
+The last night of the year is one of those celebrations in which there is nothing written: there are those who prefer to celebrate in privacy, those who prefer not to prolong the night, or even those who eat sweets instead of grapes.
+Even so, it is still one of the most special nights of the year...
+In Barcelona, in addition to the classic nightclub parties until dawn, for some years now the 31st of December has also been celebrated with a countdown in the street.
+New Year's Eve in Barcelona moves to Plaza de España, very close to the Hotel Miramar, where the Barcelona City Council organises the Montjuïc fountains show along with projections of old pyromusicals to liven up the wait until the twelve bells.
+At that moment people drink their twelve grapes (as tradition has it), uncork the cava and enjoy the fireworks.

-If you are looking for a more exclusive New Year's Eve party in Barcelona, we invite you to discover the special New Year's Eve that we have prepared at Hotel Miramar: Gala dinner, live music, dance, free access to the spa and breakfast in our buffet.
+If what you are looking for is a less crowded and more exclusive New Year's Eve party in Barcelona, we invite you to discover the New Year's Eve special at Hotel Miramar: gala dinner, cotillion, dance, access to the spa and breakfast in our buffet.

 Three Kings parade in Barcelona